Last modified: 22 May 2019 17:07

-The new principal teacher of guidance support (targeted support) is expected not only to manage cross curricular PSD provision but also all aspects
+The new principal teacher of pastoral care/pupil support (targeted support) is expected not only to manage cross curricular PSD provision but also all aspects

 of whole school support (universal support) and those staff who deliver such support.